Jayasuryan0821/AlgoTrading-on-Kite/README.md

 # AlgoTrading-on-Kite
-Fundamentals of using zerodha's api
+- Fundamentals of using zerodha's api
+- Refer to tradingview for understanding the implementations of the core technical indicators